 - Initial notification: The committing hospital must notify the CLIP Administration by the end of the next working day of the 180-day court commitment to state-funded long-term inpatient care.
 The following information is required: - Referring staff, organization, and telephone number - Client's first name and date of birth - o Beginning date of 180-day commitment and initial detention date - Client's county of residence - A copy of the minor's certified 180-day court order - Discharge summary and Review of Admissions: Within two weeks of transfer from the hospital to a CLIP program, a copy of the completed discharge summary must be submitted by the hospital to the CLIP Administration and to the facility where the child is receiving treatment.
-All referral materials should be sent to the CLIP Administration at the following address:
+Send all referral materials to CLIP Administration at the following address:

-Children's Long-Term Inpatient Program (CLIP) 2142 10th Avenue W Seattle, WA 98119
+Children's Long-Term Inpatient Program (CLIP) 2142 10th Avenue W Seattle, WA 98119 TTY: 206-588-2985

-TTY: 206-588-2985 Fax: 206-859-6432
+Fax: 206-859-6432